 It's perhaps no surprise that both the scale and severity of these events has caused businesses to look afresh at the potential for AM to shrink the complexity and geographic spread of their supply chains.

 Politically too, the winds of change are blowing in additive manufacturing's direction.
-As the world 'builds back better' and greener, we can expect legislation in favor of the circular economy.
+As the world 'builds back better' and greener, we can expect legislation in favour of the circular economy.

 The UK Government's enthusiastic post-Brexit adoption of EU 'eco-design' regulation is a case in point.
 With manufactured goods required in law to be more easily repairable, longer-lasting and spares available on-demand, the opportunity for AM to meet that need is obvious.
 In industrial contexts too, additive manufacturing promises an antidote to the rapid growth in obsolescence that has accompanied technological and digital progress.